https://en.wikipedia.org/wiki/Polynesian_Triangle

 Samoan double hull canoe

-A Samoan double hull voyaging canoe of the type “Alia”
+A Samoan double hull voyaging canoe of the type “Alia”.
+It is the Samoan version of the Fiji Ndrua.

 Samoan bonito canoe